Nigeria U17 must aim for victory against Uganda U17 - Henry Nwosu | Goal.com

 Henry Nwosu has urged Nigeria U17 to go all out for victory against Uganda U17 in their final Africa Cup of Nations Group A game on Saturday.

-The Nigerians only need at least a draw to see them through to the semi-final of the competition and qualify for the U17 World Cup in Brazil.
+The Nigerians only need a draw to see them through to the semi-finals of the competition and qualify for the U17 World Cup in Brazil.

 However, the former Nigeria international, who played 60 times for the Super Eagles and scored eight goals, has charged the five-time world champions to look beyond a draw in the match.